Home » City Guide

 The city is also famous for its traditional Christmas market, Striezelmarkt, one of the oldest in Germany.
 It celebrates local crafts and festive cheer.

-Walk Distance 4 km / 2.5 miles.
+Walk Distance approximately 4 km / 2.5 miles, on a mostly flat surface.

-Toulouse Self-Guided City Walk
+Toulouse City Walk

 Founded by the Romans in the 2nd century BC, Toulouse boasts a rich history reflected in its stunning architecture and vibrant culture.